 How to Migrate a Website from Bolt.new to Vercel: A Simple, Safe Guide

-• Access to your domain's DNS.
-The login for wherever you bought your domain, so you can point it at Vercel when the time is right.
+- Access to your domain's DNS.
+The login for wherever you bought the domain, since the last step edits its records to point at Vercel.

-• Node.js on your machine, or a developer beside you.
-You can do much of this in the browser, but having Node installed lets you confirm the site builds before you ship it.
+- Node.js installed, or a developer beside you.
+A lot of this works in the browser, but a local Node install lets you confirm the site builds before the public ever sees it, and that one habit prevents most failed moves.

-Your project in Bolt is real, standard code, and there are two ways to take it with you.
-The cleaner path is to connect the project to GitHub and push it to a new repository, which gives you proper version history from the start.
-The alternative is to download the project as a folder and create the GitHub repository yourself.
-Either way the destination is the same: a GitHub repository that holds your project.
+- Export your code to GitHub.
+A Bolt project is real, standard code, and there are two ways to take it with you.
+The cleaner path connects the project to GitHub and pushes it to a new repository, which hands you proper version history from the first commit.
+The alternative downloads the project as a folder and you create the repository yourself.
+Either way the destination is identical: a GitHub repository holding your project.
+If you took the folder route, three commands do it:

 cd your-project